AyanSarkar85/Ayonosphere/readme.md

-This repository will hold all diffeernt types of dev solutions
+This repository will hold all different types of dev solutions